DGross245/42-cub3d/README.md

 In the map syntax, the `2` represents a door.
 Doors can be opened by pressing the `E` key, allowing players to walk through them.

-Therefor use the maps in the `maps/bonus` directory, they include doors.
+Therefore use the maps in the `maps/bonus` directory, they include doors.

 ```bash
 ./cub3D_bonus maps/bonus/[map]